Dino-1337/AmbedkarGPT-Intern-Task/assignment2/results_analysis.md

 ## Wrap-Up
 **Small chunks** give the best mix for finding and grounding. **Retrieval scores (Precision@3, Faithfulness)** matter more than word-matching ones in real RAG setups, as they show how reliable answers are in practice.

+## 📌 Short Answers

+### **Q: Which chunking strategy works best for the corpus?**
+The **small chunk size (250 chars, 50 overlap)** performed the best.
+It gave the highest Precision@3 (0.613) and the strongest Faithfulness score (0.625).
+Overall, small chunks retrieve more focused context and reduce hallucination.

+---

+### **Q: What is the system’s current accuracy score?**
+Here is the quick accuracy snapshot:

+- **Hit Rate:** 0.84
+- **Precision@3:** 0.613
+- **Faithfulness:** 0.625

+These three metrics together represent the system’s practical accuracy and how grounded its answers are.

+---

+### **Q: What are the most common failure types?**
+The main issues observed:

+1. **Retrieval noise** – especially with larger chunks, where unrelated text appears in top-k results.
+2. **Paraphrasing mismatch** – the model answers correctly but uses different wording than the ground truth, lowering ROUGE/BLEU.
+3. **Partial or unsupported statements** – answers sometimes mix correct info with details not directly supported by retrieved chunks.

+---

+### **Q: What specific improvements would boost performance?**
+Recommended improvements (priority order):

+1. **Add a cross-encoder reranker** – retrieve top-50, then rerank.
+Major boost for Precision@K and faithfulness.
+2. **Use stronger embedding models** such as `all-mpnet-base-v2` or `e5` for better semantic retrieval.
+3. **Improve the prompt** so the model sticks closer to context wording and cites evidence.
+4. **Adopt hybrid retrieval (BM25 + dense)** for better lexical + semantic coverage.
+5. **Add an answer verification step** to filter out unsupported or hallucinated statements.